Bo's Memoir

 John Stuart Mill

-Bo's Memoir Introduction
+Memoir Introduction

-life's activities and adventures.
-But, it has also become a record or history from my perspective of the squadrons, staffs, and ships for the period of time that I was stationed with them.
+This memoir was originally written as a legacy for my family.
+As a result, it is a bit egocentric as it documents my life's activities and adventures.
+But,during the process of writing Bo's Memoir, it is now not only a record of my life but it has become a history from my perspective of the squadrons, staffs, and ships for the period of time that I was stationed with them.
 Writing this memoir has required a lot of research, reflection, and reestablishing contacts with former shipmates.
+Getting comments from my Navy friends has been very helpful by proving details of their significant missions.

 I had significant flight time in eleven types of aircraft during my flying career.